adamoferro/sofa/README.md

 ### Want to host SOFA?

-If you wish to host SOFA on your web server to provide an online focusing didactic tool, contact me on www.af-projects.it and we may collaborate!
+If you wish to host SOFA on your web server to provide an online radar sounder focusing didactic tool, contact me on www.af-projects.it and we may collaborate!

 ### Usage